I know the feeling of tossing and turning while trying to get to sleep all too well.

 So either take a vitamin D supplement if you have a deficiency, or find a way to get more sun.
 Keep in mind that sunlight needs to be absorbed by the skin in order to stimulate vitamin D production in the body.

-The best option is to get a vegan vitamin B12 supplement.
+While you can get B12 from fortified foods, the best option is to get a vegan vitamin B12 supplement.
 They’re cheap and convenient.

 Again, you can either get iron through your diet or through supplementation.
 Be aware that an iron deficiency can take a long time to fix.
 Here’s a list of the best vegan iron supplements if interested.